MechanicOfTheSequence/nosedocs-new/noseblog.md

 I also conjured the idea that if I pee outside then I'm closer to nature and more in touch with the earth, and so therefore more likely to vibrate with it -- and it worked.
 I also recently conjured the perception that if I pee in the toilet, then because the same pee that was connected to the earth in the outside previously now, is never going to make a connection to the earth, because plumbing pipes are plastic, and so they insulate the pee from touching the earth. it's simply not possible for it to work both ways, because one truth would seemingly contradict the other, yet, for some reason both seem to work.
 I have also conjured the perception that if I pee from a tall location, the pee will generate a charge as it falls to the ground (like rain does). this is scientifically accurate, so it's easy to see that when I instead opt to do the opposite of surpressing the charge when I pee in the toilet, sitting down is better because there's less distance for the pee to gain a charge from falling.

-as you can see, it's all perceptual. all of it. in fact, if you think about it, it's absolutely bonkers that I can, after focusing on a light for a while, change my perception. it's even more bonkers that it's getting easier. all of it only has to do with one's focus and one's own perception. in the previous entry, I talked about the wim hof method and how it totally didn't work for me the way that I thought maybe it would.
+as you can see, it's all perceptual. all of it. in fact, if you think about it, it's absolutely bonkers that I can, after focusing on a light for a while, change my perception. it's even more bonkers that it's getting easier. all of it only has to do with one's focus and one's own perception. in the previous entry, I talked about the wim hof method and how it totally didn't work for me the way that I thought maybe it would[^4].
 I got to thinking more about the peeing thing too, and it's all related.

 one of the reactions that I was getting around my recent ability to get vision upgrades with so much ease, is that there's not really anything special that I'm doing with my brain to allow it to happen.
 I agree completely.
 I think most of the ease which  I display has come from pracise, and the beliefs or perception that I have accumulated over the time doing it. improving one's perception has to do with releasing resitance. you can, with an artificial stimulant (such as drugs or sex), increase your perception temporarily, but if you continually think resistant thoughts, your vision will return over time back to where it should be.